-- General Settings Defines the time period of the report, including time zone, and team collaboration settings. - Data Sources Opens the Data Source wizard, a series of screens that leads the user through the process of creating new data sources.
+- General Settings Defines the time period of the report, including time zone, and team collaboration settings.
+For more information, see Section 13.1.1 General Settings. - Data Sources Opens the Data Source wizard, a series of screens that leads the user through the process of creating new data sources.
 Each data source represents a single variable in the report (a line or bar).
-For more information, see Section 10.1.2 Adding a Data Source. - Result Settings Defines the type of report and how the data from the job is displayed.
+For more information, see Section 13.1.2 Adding a Data Source.

+Result Settings - Defines the type of report and how the data from the job is displayed.
+For more information, see Section 13.1.3 Result Settings.

-10.1.1 General Settings
+13.1.1 General Settings